 Depression brings with her hopelessness, sadness and a loss of interest and motivation.
 Anxiety brings with her irrational fear and dread, excessive worry and nervousness.
 Both are isolating and dark.
-Both bring irritability.
-Both are total buzz kills.
+They both contribute to irritability.
+And both are total buzzkills.

 Upon closer inspection, however, we find a culture with staunch commitments to productivity and involvement, poor diets, sedentary lifestyles, increasing social isolation and individualism, a growing detachment from nature, and a gross absence of or emphasis on restful activity.

 We are a culture of noise and busyness.
 Rest is frowned upon.
 Convenience is a lifestyle.
 All these things have an impact on our mental health.